Frequently Asked Questions

 Who can become a BASICS medic?

 BASICS membership is available to any healthcare professional with an interest in pre-hospital emergency care.
-Accredited responders are usually consultants or GPs who have completed an approved BASICS training scheme.
-Policy is set by the local Ambulance Trust and BASICS scheme.
-Some schemes do allow other healthcare professionals to respond as part of multi-disciplinary teams.
+Accredited responders in the South West are usually consultants or GPs who have completed an approved BASICS training scheme.
+Policy is set by the local Ambulance Service and regional BASICS scheme.
+Some schemes do allow other healthcare professionals to respond as solo medics or as as part of multi-disciplinary teams.

 Can paramedics and CFRs join BASICS Dorset?

-Our medics currently respond under SAVES and at present, only doctors can volunteer as BASICS responders.
+At present, only doctors can volunteer as BASICS responders in Dorset.
 This policy is set by South Western Ambulance Service (SWAST).
 We are aware that other schemes (e.g West Midlands CARE) and HEMS employ paramedics and nurses.
 This is reflective of the nature of their operations, time established, clinical governance and the availability of funding.
 We can not offer an expanded scope of practice for paramedics, nurses or CFRs and therefore we would just be replicating services already provided by SWAST.
 In some parts of the country the Community First Responder (CFR) programme is run by the local BASICS scheme.
 Here in Dorset, the CFR scheme is provided by SWAST.

 What hours does the service run?

 Theoretically, 24 hours a day, 365 days a year.
-Coverage is dependent upon the number of BASICS doctors volunteering in the area - the more doctors we can get on the road, the better our service will be.
-We are not limited by day-light hours and we'll turn out in pretty much any weather condition - most doctors select their personal vehicles to reflect this.
-Our medics are full of stories about calllouts at dark o'clock in wind, rain and cold!
+Coverage is dependent upon the number of BASICS doctors volunteering in the area - the more doctors we can get on the road, the more complete our coverage will be.
+We are not limited by daylight hours and we'll turn out in pretty much any weather condition - most doctors select their personal vehicles to reflect this.
+Our medics have plenty of stories about answering calllouts at dark o'clock in wind, rain and cold!

 What can BASICS doctors do that ambulance crews can't?